dthigpen/dtcraft-datapacks/README.md

 A collection of vanilla enhancement datapacks and utilities.
 Click on the following datapacks for specific usage and installation information or see the general [Installation](#installation) section here.

+**Note**
+These datapacks are in development and may not be stable or up to date.

 ## [Autocraft](autocraft/README.md)

 Automate the crafting process with a redstone enabled crafting table.